Medical Assistance

 Paper Documentation

-The county, tribal or state agency must attempt and exhaust all trusted electronic sources, including SAVE, prior to requiring paper documentation from the enrollee.
+The county, Tribal or state agency must attempt and exhaust all trusted electronic sources, including SAVE, prior to requiring paper documentation from the enrollee.

 Applicants and enrollees whose immigration status cannot be verified electronically must be provided an opportunity to submit documents or resolve discrepancies to verify immigration status.
 Paper documentation submitted to verify immigration status must be validated using electronic sources, such as SAVE.